-Kline & Specter, PC, is currently taking cases nationwide involving injury possibly caused by the NeuroBlate System.
+Kline & Specter, PC, takes cases nationwide involving injury possibly caused by the NeuroBlate System.
 If you or a loved one suffered a serious brain injury following surgery using NeuroBlate, previously called the AutoLitt System, please contact us today.

 Our law firm has more than 40 attorneys, five of whom are also highly skilled medical doctors, and has handled hundreds of medical device cases.
 No law firm in the United States is better equipped to investigate and litigate such complex cases.
 We are currently investigating the case of a 70-year-old man who suffered permanent injury during surgery to remove a benign tumor using NeuroBlate.

 The NeuroBlate System uses a laser device and magnetic resonance imaging to raise the temperature to kill off tumor cells while surgeons can watch the process using thermal imaging.
 The device uses contained carbon monoxide to cool areas not targeted for the heating process.